Diary of a Wimpy Kid (book): Plot

-Greg Heffley, the middle school protagonist, clarifies that "this is a JOURNAL, not a diary."
-He then explains that he only agreed to write in one for when he is "rich and famous," and "for now, I'm stuck in middle school with a bunch of morons."
-Greg then discusses the old, smelly, moldy Cheese at his school.
-It started when someone left a piece of cheese on the blacktop, and it got moldy.
-If someone touches it, they have the "Cheese Touch," which they are stuck with until they pass it on by touching someone else.
-However, the last victim of the Cheese Touch moved away to California, and Greg hopes nobody starts it up again.
-He also talks about his best friend, Rowley Jefferson.
-Although Greg wants to be famous and explains popularity to Rowley, "it just goes in one ear and out the other with him."
+The protagonist Greg Heffley, a student at Larry Mack Junior Middle School, writes a diary to detail his time "stuck in middle school with a bunch of morons" to a future audience reading when he is "rich and famous".
+Greg details the local myth surrounding a moldy piece of cheese that has been left at his school's basketball court for a long time.
+If someone touches the cheese, they have the curse-like "Cheese Touch" which makes them repellent to others; the victim is stuck with it until they pass it on by touching someone else.
+The last victim of the Cheese Touch has moved away to California, and Greg hopes nobody starts it up again.

-Greg then introduces his family.
-He has a teenage brother, Rodrick, who likes to pick on him, and a little brother, a toddler named Manny, who gets everything he wants and gets away with everything he does wrong.
-Greg's father does not encourage his way of life — playing video games all day — rather than going outside and playing sports.
+Greg also talks about his best friend, Rowley Jefferson, characterizing him as immature or somewhat stupid, and that his [Greg's] ideas go "in one ear and out the other" with Rowley.
+At home, Greg is bullied by his older brother Rodrick, and resents his little brother, a toddler named Manny, who is spoiled and gets away with everything that Greg does not.
+Greg's father does not encourage his son's way of life—playing video games all day—and would rather Greg go outside and play sports.

 Near Halloween, Greg writes that his father likes to hide in the bushes on Halloween night and drench teenagers that walk by their driveway with a trash can full of water.
 Greg and Rowley decide to make a haunted house after seeing the popularity of Crossland High School's haunted house, but they only end up profiting two dollars.
-On Halloween night, Greg and Rowley go trick-or-treating, but are challenged by a group of teenagers who spray them with a water-filled fire extinguisher.
-When they get home, they are soaked with a trash can full of water by Greg's father; who mistakes them for teenagers.
+On Halloween night, Greg and Rowley go trick-or-treating, but are challenged by a group of teenagers who spray them with a water-filled fire extinguisher, but Rowley's shield blocks most of the impact.
+Then, Greg says that they are calling the cops.
+Greg and Rowley then hide in Gramma's house, but his mom said he had to be home right this instant.
+When they get home, they are soaked with a trash can full of water by Greg's father, who mistakes them for teenagers.

-Greg fails a State Capitals test after a girl named Patty Farrell reminds the teacher that he needs to take down the map of the United States because it has the state capitals on it.
+In Geography, Greg fails a test on state capitals after a girl named Patty Farrell reminds the teacher that he needs to cover the map of the United States that shows the state capitals.
 At home, Greg's mother forces him into auditioning for the school play (based on The Wizard of Oz).
 Greg lands the role of a tree, while Patty Farrell is cast as Dorothy, the protagonist of the novel.
 During the show's performance, Greg becomes too nervous to sing, confusing the other trees.
 Patty gets frustrated, and Greg starts throwing apples at her.
-The other trees join in, and while Greg's mother is disappointed, Greg ends up enjoying the play due to him getting back at Patty.
+The other trees join in, and the play eventually has to be shut down after Patty's glasses are broken.
+Greg's mother is disappointed, but Greg enjoyed getting back at Patty.